Mobile Device Policy

 University mobile devices must be returned to the appropriate administrator once they are no longer needed or upon termination of employment.
 Exceptions are outlined in the Standards document.
 Employees may be given an opportunity to transfer their assigned phone number to a personal device/plan.

 The administrator will follow the Information Security Office recommendations to ensure all personal identifiable information has been removed from the device prior to any reissuance or decommissioning of the device.
 Disposal will follow university procedures.

 Information Technology Services will annually review public carriers with existing Western State Communication Association (WSCA) and/or General Services Administration (GSA) agreements to develop a list of recommendations.
 Vice Presidents' Council will review and approve the recommended list each year.
 ITS will administer appropriate agreements with the carriers.

 CSUSB Mobile Device Guidelines

 Requests for a mobile device will follow CSUSB Mobile Device Standards and Guidelines.
-The Vice President/CIO of Information Resources and Technology will be responsible for reviewing and updating these standards and guidelines as needed to ensure they are effective and efficient in meeting the mobile device needs of the campus.
+The Vice President/CIO of Information Technology Services will be responsible for reviewing and updating these standards and guidelines as needed to ensure they are effective and efficient in meeting the mobile device needs of the campus.
 These mobile devices are the property of the university and the expectation of privacy should not be inferred.
 Refer to the Privacy and Ownership (Disclaimers) section within the campus Acceptable Use Policy.